 The area of East Moline that will be developed into the Fountainhead is a part of the Quad Cities, a former manufacturing hub that serves approximately 400,000 people with a workforce of nearly 200,000.
 As the area transforms, Fountainhead will become part of the rejuvenation, transforming the industry and direction of the various cities' developments.
 Fountainhead will serve an area that is steadily becoming more affluent and is fruitful for this kind of development.

-Construction will begin with the Hyatt Hotel, to be designed by Helmut Jahn, which will be a prominent feature along the waterfront, along with apartment buildings by Margaret McCurry of Tigerman-McCurry.
+Construction will begin with the Hyatt Hotel, to be designed by Helmut Jahn which will be a prominent feature along the waterfront, along with apartment buildings, to be designed by Margaret McCurry of Tigerman-McCurry.
 Beitletr states that the impulse is to first bring residents into the area to drive the need for the eventual development of retail, to be designed by Stanely Tigerman, recreational facilities and additional ameinities.
 All outdoor spaces will be designed by landscape architect, Peter Osler.

-Fountainhead aims to be an exciting new development, taking advantage of the natural landscape that will attract residents and visitors from all around the Quad Cities.
+Fountainhead will be an exciting new development, taking advantage of the natural landscape that will attract residents and visitors from all around the Quad Cities.
 The master planning was unveiled in January and has a seven-phase plan that will be developed over the next ten-years.